How To Teach Sentence Structure

 Teach compound sentences.

 Combine simple sentences together from the previous week’s lessons, and build on students’ prior knowledge.
-Typically, I complete lots of group and fun work with simple and compound sentences with a grammar coloring activity.
-Students write compound sentences every day, but many of them forget to use proper punctuation.
-I review that component with them as well.
+Typically, I complete lots of fun work in small groups with simple and compound sentences with a grammar coloring activity.
+Learners write compound sentences every day, but many of them forget to use proper punctuation.
+Review that component with them as well.

-Remember: every time you emphasize that students already own the pieces of understanding sentence structure, you are not only building their confidence, but you are also showing them that grammar is a tool to help them to communicate effectively.
+Remember: every time you emphasize that young writers already own the pieces of understanding sentence structure, you are not only building their confidence, but you are also showing them that grammar is a tool to help them to communicate effectively.

 To do that, continue to play with simple and compound sentences.
 I often pull sentences from students’ work anonymously.
 To do so, I copy and paste sentences from digital work into a presentation for the class.
-Doing this allows me to praise students for writing such powerful sentences.
-We apply our grammar concepts specifically to student writing.
+Doing this allows me to praise classes for writing such powerful sentences.
+We apply our grammar concepts specifically to their writing.

-Finally, if students seem confused, I do not move to the next step.
+Finally, if anyone seem confused, I do not move to the next step.
 I might review with some direct instruction or return to my presentation to emphasize basics.

 teaching complex sentences requires a look at punctuation